top of page

 Alcoholism Treatment

 Mental health professionals are trained to treat substance abuse problems.
-You can seek out individual treatment with a counselor or enter an inpatient or outpatient substance abuse treatment program.
+You can seek out individual treatment with a counsellor or enter an inpatient or outpatient substance abuse treatment program.
 Read more about choosing a treatment centre for your loved one or choosing a treatment program for your loved one.

 Support groups such as Alcoholics Anonymous and Narcotics Anonymous have also helped many alcoholics to stay sober, allowing them to live productive lives.
 Find out more about finding support systems in recovery.